Lou Pride

 Lou Pride (May 24, 1944 – June 5, 2012) was an American blues and soul singer and songwriter.
 Some sources state his year of birth was 1950.
 He is best known for his compositions "Long Arm of the Blues" and "Love From a Stone".
-Pride had a cult following amongst British Northern soul aficionados.
+Pride had a cult following among British Northern soul aficionados.

 Before his death, Allmusic noted that Pride had a "smooth, uptown southern voice," and was "more known for performances in blues clubs and festivals than his artistry in the studio."

 Biography

 He was born George Louis Pride, in Chicago, Illinois, United States.
 Pride grew up on Chicago's north side and attended the First Baptist Church, where the pastor was Nat King Cole's father.